Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 You can actually use it as a sales tool.

 LinkedIn Premium is a fantastic way to open up business searching tools to get accurate data.
-It costs around $70 a month and is well worth the investment for the time savings it provides.
+It costs around $50-60 a month (current as at 2020) and is well worth the investment for the time savings it provides.

 But if you are unsure about LinkedIn as a customer recruiting tool, and you are currently sitting on a standard account, all is not lost.